-Replacing old style washers and seats over time will cost more because you’re replacing them every few months.
+Replacing old style washers and seats over time for a faucet will cost more because you’re replacing them every few months.
 The problem might be people cranking the handles too hard to stop every last drip.
 This tears up the rubber washer and damages the metal seat, which cost about $3.50 to replace yourself–more if a professional does it.
 But I was told faucets made with ceramic disc cartridges will be cheaper in the long run to use.

 We have Central Brass faucets.
 They do not have a lifetime but a one-year warranty on their faucets with ceramic disc cartridges.
 However, Kohler, American Standard, Price Pfister and many others have lifetime warranties, which sound like they expect they won’t fail.